 WITH cilantro.
 Because, always.

 Yea.
 Shakshuka is basically the greatest dinner OR breakfast of your food-eating life.
+It’s kind of like Mexican Sweet Potatoes in the sense that it works for so many meals.

 EXCEPT, it’s usually got flavor profiles that you would find if you took a magic carpet ride over to the Middle east, not if you hopped across the border to Mexico.